Hunza Region, Northern Pakistan: 15 Days Itinerary

 Leaving The Fairy Meadows behind, we will travel back to Raikot Bridge at first light where we will join our minibus and Mr. Kahn and begin the long journey back to Islamabad.

-*Note: 3 / 4 hours to reach Raikot Bridge, 10-14 hours to reach Islamabad with meal / bathroom stops on the way.
+Note: 3 / 4 hours to reach Raikot Bridge (combination of hiking and the jeep ride down), 10-14 hours to reach Islamabad with meal / bathroom stops on the way.

 Day 13: Arrive in Lahore